ashumeow/cryptography-I/week-1/assignments/_ExtraCredit/solution.md

 I have less than 3 months of Python experience and I solved it. <br>
 So, you can also solve it if you put more focus.
 Do reference anyywhere since it's open test. =P <br>
-I will not share full solution...But, I'll share how i did it..
-Maybe, i will share it later if my mind convinces me to share it.
+I will not share full solution...But, I'll share how i did it.. <br>
+Maybe, i will share the full solution later if my mind convinces me to share it.
 <br> <br>
 <code>Hint: XOR the ciphertexts together, and consider what happens when a space is XORed with a character in [a-zA-Z].</code>
 <br><br>